 One slight negative to these passes is that to get the most savings, you might want to do some research.

 You may even want to use a calculator to maximize your savings.

 For example, if you choose to see attractions that are the most expensive (over $20), your savings will be higher.
 But it is only worth it if you want to see these attractions.

 Another way to save money and make this kind of pass worth its price, don’t pick attractions that can be visited for free on certain days or hours.

 With some pre-planning, these kinds of passes are ideal for those who want to save money and enjoy flexibility and spontaneity.

-The same company behind the London Pass is now offering the LONDON GO CARD Explorer Pass for London’s top 20 attractions!
+The same company behind the London Pass is now offering the Go City London Explorer Pass for London’s top 20 attractions!

 This coupon book is designed to save you money (up to 40%!) off of the admission price of popular tourist locations throughout the city, and can save you time by skipping the line at the entrance!